 Nearshore outsourcing allows you to gain the advantages of both onshore and offshore outsourcing — while, at least to an extent, diminishing their disadvantages.
 For instance, you’ll be in a similar time zone, but you’ll benefit from the lower costs of running business in the other country.
 Plus, there is a lower risk of delays when shipping products.
 Lastly, nearshore outsourcing is useful for entering neighboring markets, which is often the logical next step for businesses.

 Advantages of Outsourcing

-- Lower operating costs, especially when you just pay for the services you need.
+Operating costs are especially low when you just pay for the services you need.
 Unlike with an employee, there’s no need to pay for a set number of hours (even when there’s no work to do) nor for things like benefits or equipment.

-- Reduce the pressure on your team and free up time to focus on core business activities.
+By lowering the demands on your team, you free up time to focus on core business activities.
 As a result, you’ll complete tasks faster.

-- Save on office space — or never even rent an office at all.
-It may be possible for you and your employees to work remotely if you’re outsourcing.
+Through outsourcing, you may be able to rent a smaller office or you may never even need to rent an office at all.
+It’s often possible for you and your employees to work remotely if you’re outsourcing.

-- Access talent from anywhere in the world.
-You’re not restricted to professionals in your local area — you can even contract the best in the industry (provided you can afford them, of course).
+You’re not restricted to professionals in your local area with outsourcing — you can even contract the best in the industry (provided you can afford them, of course).
 Alternatively, you can find talent in a country where living costs are lower and workers charge less.

-- Access technology without needing to pay for subscriptions yourself.
+Receive tools and software you need without paying for subscriptions yourself.
 The professionals you outsource will also know how to use the tech without any training.
 Plus, if they ever do need training, you can expect the provider to take care of it.

 The above types of outsourcing can cover a wide range of business activities.
 Once you understand your options, you need to figure out what tasks your company will most benefit from and choose the right services for your business.
 Then, think about aspects like communication, quality, and cost to ensure you choose the right type of outsourcing strategy for you.